Arms industry: World's largest arms importers

-Units are in Trend Indicator Values expressed as millions of U.S. dollars at 1990s prices.
-These numbers may not represent real financial flows as prices for the underlying arms can be as low as zero in the case of military aid.

 Arms import rankings fluctuate heavily as countries enter and exit wars.
-Export data tend to be less volatile as exporters tend to be more technologically advanced and have stable production flows.
-5-year moving averages present a much more accurate picture of import volume, free from yearly fluctuations.
+Accordingly, 5-year moving averages present a much more accurate picture of import volume, free from yearly fluctuations.

+In the period from 2020 to 2024, the top five arms importers together received 35.3 per cent of all arms imports.
+States in Asia and Oceania accounted for 33 per cent of all arms imports in 2020–24, followed by Europe (28 per cent), the Middle East (27 per cent), the Americas (6.2 per cent) and Africa (4.5 per cent).

 List of major weapon manufacturers

-This is a list of the world's largest arms manufacturers and other military service companies who profit the most from the War economy, their origin is shown as well.
-The information is based on a list published by the Stockholm International Peace Research Institute for 2020.
-The list provided by the SIPRI The numbers are in billions of US dollars.
+This is a list of the world's largest arms manufacturers and other military service companies who profit the most from the war economy, their origin is shown as well.
+The information is based on a list published by the Stockholm International Peace Research Institute for 2023.